Gift Icon

 4-speed manual

-Things begin to get a little more interesting, starting with the second generation of the Plymouth Roadrunner.
-The convertible was done away with, and current Chrysler trends showed up across the board.
+Things began to get a little more interesting, starting with the second generation of the Plymouth Roadrunner.
+The convertible was eliminated, and current Chrysler trends showed up across the board.
 Interiors were even upgraded to include 6-way power seats, thick carpeting, and soundproofing.
 The second generation offered improved high-speed handling and a more aerodynamic design than the original models.

-As federal emission regulations became more strict, the Roadrunner was quick to adapt.
-In terms of design, there were few changes between the 1971 and 1972 models.
-The originally famed engines were replaced due to not being able to sufficiently meet the requirements for emissions.
+As federal emission regulations became more strict, the Roadrunner quickly adapted.
+There were few changes in design between the 1971 and 1972 models.
+The originally famed engines were replaced due to not being able to meet the requirements for emissions sufficiently.
 The 1973 and 1974 models received new sheet metal with a more squared conventional front end, with the rear somewhat resembling the earlier models.
 Restyling helped to boost the sales that were beginning to plummet.
-In fact, the changes increased the sales by close to 40% - reviving the Roadrunner and giving it the drive for a third and final generation of cars.
+The changes increased the sales by close to 40% - reviving the Roadrunner and giving it the drive for a third and final generation of cars.

 Specs for the second generation Roadrunner: